Doctor of Philosophy (PhD)

 In addition, the School will need to certify that your proposed research project is appropriate - see application procedures for more information.

-Commencing: You may start your PhD in March (Semester 1) or July (Semester 2).
+Commencing: You may start your PhD in January, March, July or October.
 However, it is advisable that you apply at least two months in advance.
 For international students, the lead times are longer.
-The University of Sydney sets closing dates for international applications for all research degrees at 31 October for semester one of the following year, and 30 April for semester 2 of the same year.

 Local students can complete their PhD on a full-time or part-time basis.
 International students can only undertake a PhD on a full-time basis.